 He has illustrated, written and compiled children's books and fairy tales for publishers such as Ladybird, Hodder & Stoughton, JM Dent, the National Trust, the History Press, Grund, Fernleigh, Gwasg Carreg Gwalch, Ward Lock, Collins, Kingfisher and many more.
 He has illustrated books by Edna O'Brien, JM Barrie, Jeremy Strong,

 As a storyteller he has told tales in church crypts, village halls, the hulls of trawlers, in Greek tavernas, grand theatres, in inglenooks, underground sewers, cafes, art galleries, working men's clubs, kitchen tables, leaking tents in hailstorms, and most recently in an inspiring allotment.
-He tours several storytelling shows, working with talented young musicians Ailsa Mair Hughes, Ceri Owen-Jones, Elsa Davies and Pixy Tom Owen.
-He has performed at Beyond the Border Storytelling Festival, Arts Centres and Theatres and Cinemas across Wales and the Borders, and the Centre for Engaged Storytelling in New York.
-The current show tells of encounters with the dark Otherworld of west Wales, the lost fairy tales and folk songs collected by Myra Evans of Ceinewydd a hundred years ago.
-This has recently been recorded as a double cd, produced by Ceri Rhys Matthews.
+He tours several storytelling shows, working with talented young musicians Ailsa Mair Hughes, Ceri Owen-Jones, Elsa Davies, Harriet Earis, Alison Matthews, and Pixy Tom Owen.
+He has performed at Beyond the Border Storytelling Festival, Arts Centres and Theatres and Cinemas across Wales and the Borders, the Hans Christian Andersen statue in Central Park, the Centre for Engaged Storytelling in New York, and the George Ewart Evans Centre for Storytelling.

 He was once awarded the Children's Book of the Month in Wagga Wagga, Australia.